-She is also a member of the teaching faculty with the National Judicial Institute, where she plans and delivers educational programs on violence against women to Canadian judges and has recently completed the development of violence against women curriculum for law schools in a project with the Law Commission of Ontario.
+She has also been a member of the teaching faculty with the National Judicial Institute, and continues to plan and deliver educational programs on violence against women to Canadian judges.
+In 2012, she developed violence against women curriculum for law schools in a project with the Law Commission of Ontario.

 Pamela has worked with the Canadian Council of Muslim Women, most notably as the co-author of “Muslim and Canadian Family Laws: A Comparative Primer” and as the author of “Violence Against Women: Health and Justice for Canadian Women,” as well as delivering workshops on family law to CCMW members.

 In her role as Luke’s Place Legal Director, Pamela is the lead trainer for Ontario’s Family Court Support Workers, providing both in-person and online training and support for approximately 100 frontline workers who assist abused women in family court.
-She is currently developing and delivering domestic violence awareness training for all Legal Aid Ontario staff.
-She is also a member of the Violence Against Women Roundtable, which provides guidance to the provincial government on this issue.
+She recently completed the delivery of domestic violence awareness training to approximately 2,500 Legal Aid Ontario staff, community clinics and lawyers across the province.
+She was also Co-Chair of the Violence Against Women Roundtable, which provided guidance to the provincial government on this issue.

-Pamela is a 2015 recipient of the Attorney General’s Victim Services Award of Distinction for her work on the issue of violence against women.
+Pamela is the 2019 recipient of both the Laura Legge Award from the Law Society of Ontario and the Guthrie Award from the Law Foundation of Ontario, as well as a 2015 recipient of the Attorney General’s Victim Services Award of Distinction for her work on the issue of violence against women.

 Pamela is not able to provide assistance or legal advice in individual cases.
 For information about the mandate and services of Luke’s Place and about family court support services available across Ontario to victims of domestic violence, please click here ‘For Women’